Tree Planting Programme

 A Variety of Species

 Some of the main areas that are being planted include the land surrounding the cross-country course at the bottom of Chedington Equestrian at Chapel Marsh Farm.
-The surrounding land and hedgerows around Lower Chapel Marsh Farm, which is home to motorcycling businesses Superior Motorcycle Experiences and others, are also being utilised.
-West Axnoller Farm is where weddings and events take place, where the main party barn looks out over a stunning rural scene, which is in an area that lends itself well to hosting new trees and plants.
+The surrounding land and hedgerows around Lower Chapel Marsh Farm are also being utilised.
+Chedington Grange is where weddings and events take place, where the main party barn looks out over a stunning rural scene, which is in an area that lends itself well to hosting new trees and plants.

 The Estate has worked with experts and specialised organisations to ensure any planting undertaken is within the necessary regulations.
-So far, the following species have been planted: Hazel, Beech, Oak, Aspen, Rowan, Hornbeam, Wild cherry, Soft pine, Red seeders, Silver Birch, Italian Elder, Lodge Poll Pine and Coast Redwoods.
+So far, the following species have been planted: Hazel, Beech, Oak, Aspen, Rowan, Hornbeam, Wild cherry, Soft pine, Red seeders, Silver Birch, Italian Elder, Lodge Poll Pine, Coast Redwoods and Elm.